We create and improve digital products and services that help women and girls choose their own futures.

-Studio Jayne is a design and innovation studio that works on projects that deal with gender-based violence, reproductive rights, sex trafficking, and advancing rights for women and girls.
-Our projects range from short collaborative sprints to multi-year projects launched by the studio.
+Studio Jayne is a design and innovation studio that works on digital and service-based projects that deal with sexual and reproductive health, patient care, gender-based violence issues like sex trafficking, and advancing rights for women and girls.
+From short collaborative research and design sprints to multi-year projects launched by the studio our work is driven by the challenge and commitment to disrupt the status-quo and overcome gender inequalities.

-By collaborating with people who share our vision, we can tackle the issues female-identifying people face in a variety of creative ways.
+By collaborating with people who share our vision, we can tackle the issues female-identifying people face in a variety of delightful and creative ways.
+We work with companies and brands that put people first.

 Our Work